aantrop1/EE-322-Engineering-Design-VI/Lab 2/README.md

 # Lab 2 - Command Line
-I ran the following commands in Git Bash and reported the results.
+I pledge my honor that I have abided by the Stevnes Honor System - _Andrea Antropow_ I ran the following commands in Git Bash and reported the results.

 ## hostname